Welcome back to Snowmass! Click here to learn how you can enjoy your experience safely and responsibly.

-The fun’s not over when the Elk Camp Gondola tops out at Elk Camp.
-After you’ve experienced the Lost Forest and had a delicious and healthy lunch at Elk Camp Restaurant, ride the Elk Camp chair to its 11,325-foot summit, walk up to the top of the ridge and take in one of the best views of Colorado’s most famous 14ers—the Maroon Bells.
+Take in the Maroon Bell’s from the top of the Elk Camp Chair.
+Ride the Elk Camp chair to its 11,325-foot summit, walk up to the top of the ridge and take in one of the best views of Colorado’s most famous 14ers—the Maroon Bells.

 The second weekend of September, the Snowmass Balloon Festival fills the sky with one of the highest-altitude hot air balloon events in the country.
 Over three days, 30 pilots compete in challenges and races, as spectators of all ages take in the magic (for free) from Snowmass Town Park.

-Complementing the Food & Wine Classic, the annual Heritage Fire is whole-animal, live-fire culinary experience featuring 40 notable chefs and butchers cooking 3,000 pounds of heritage bread animals over hand built fires in a beautiful vineyard setting.
+Complementing the Food & Wine Classic, the annual Heritage Fire is a whole-animal, live-fire culinary experience featuring 40 notable chefs and butchers cooking 3,000 pounds of heritage bread animals over hand built fires in a beautiful alpine setting.
 Thursday night’s Rustic Grind pairs wood-fired heritage breed proteins with handcrafted cocktails and live music.

 One of the most anticipated events of the summer, the Jazz Aspen Snowmass Labor Day Experience draws more than 10,000 people to Snowmass for three days of world-class music.
-This year’s acts include Lionel Richie, Jack Johnson and the Zac Brown Band.